 In infrequent cases, liposuction can cause death.
 Research on the subject is mixed, but estimates range from 3 to 100 deaths per 100,000 liposuction procedures.

-Liposuction RecoveryRecuperation following liposuction is pretty uncomplicated.
-It is important to drink an ample amount of fluids throughout the first few days following your procedure.
-You will likely notice immediate improvement of the treated areas after the surgery, and final results usually happen inside of 3 months.
+Liposuction RecoveryRecovery following liposuction is pretty uncomplicated.
+It is necessary to take in plenty of fluids throughout the first few days following your treatment.
+You will likely notice immediate improvement of the addressed regions soon after the operation, and final results generally happen inside of 3 months.

 [yt_playlist mainid=”xLu-nbFaRW4″ vdid=”xLu-nbFaRW4,FJ2k2NSQz5o,xw3QsfT_K_U,VHhHykGUkVs” novd=”4″]